 What is the minimum night stay on campus?

-There is a minimum thirty (30) night stay for intern housing.
+There is a minimum twenty-one (21) night stay for intern housing.

 Will I be assigned a roommate if a Double room is assigned?